Expect Unexpected Engagement When you try Hexagonal Thinking in ELA

 While Claudia and Allison share examples in their book from their work with younger children, the research and practices they provide are equally important for students of all ages.
 We’ll be talking about how to choose diverse texts for your class, why it matters so much, and how to help your students develop a critical lens about representation when they read.

-You can listen in to episode 204 below, click here to tune in on any podcast player, or read on for the full post.
+You can listen in to episode 204 below, click here to tune in on any podcast player, or read on for the full post about diverse texts in English.

 Meet Allison and Claudia